WHAT IS ANEMIA?

 Bone marrow suppression (aplastic anemia) can occur due to an immune-mediated cause or use of chemotherapeutic drugs, radiation, certain viral infections, a decrease in thyroid function, or exposure to toxic chemicals.
 The CBC may show a drop in counts of RBCs, as well as WBCs (white blood cells) and platelets.
 The reticulocyte count (proportion of new young RBCs) test can help give a clue, as it is low in bone marrow suppression and high in other causes of anemia.
 A bone marrow biopsy can give a definitive diagnosis.

 The CBC shows decreased Hb with decreased MCV and MCHC.

 This is typically seen in iron deficiency and is one of the most common causes of anemia in many developing countries.
 Iron helps to make up the ‘heme’ component of hemoglobin which carries oxygen.
 Apart from insufficient dietary intake of iron, gastrointestinal diseases may also impair the absorption of dietary iron.
 Many of the conditions mentioned above which cause chronic blood loss, can also lead to iron deficiency.
 Therefore, the blood picture of anemia due to chronic blood loss or iron deficiency can be initially normochromic normocytic and then become microcytic hypochromic.
 Iron deficiency is more common in women due to monthly blood loss in periods, and also due to increased demand during pregnancy.

-Further to CBC, iron studies or iron indices help in establishing the diagnosis which shows a decrease in total iron, an increase in total iron-binding capacity (TIBC), a decrease in the saturation of transferrin (the protein carrying Iron in the blood), and a decrease in ferritin (the storage form of Iron).
+Further to CBC, iron studies or iron indices help in establishing the diagnosis which shows a decrease in total blood iron, an increase in total iron-binding capacity (TIBC), a decrease in the saturation of transferrin (the protein carrying iron in the blood), and a decrease in ferritin (the storage form of Iron).

 Inherited defects in hemoglobin (like thalassemia) are also causes of microcytic hypochromic anemia.

 Sometimes large RBCs (due to fat deposits) may be seen in anemia in people with liver disease or alcohol abuse. (non-megaloblastic macrocytic anemia).

 MCHC may be normal or even low in macrocytic anemia.